CentroidKV: Efficient Long-Context LLM Inference via KV Cache Clustering: Introduction

-Our contributions are summarized as follows. \begin{itemize} \item We introduce Chelsea, a simple yet effective framework for online KV cache clustering.
-The core innovation of Chelsea is a novel clustering algorithm, termed \textit{Chunked Soft Matching}. \item Chelsea is a lightweight, plug-and-play solution to improve LLM inference efficiency.
-We theoretically analyze its computational complexity and formally prove the optimality of the intra-chunk partitioning strategy based on the observed similarity patterns. \item Chelsea achieves up to an 80\% reduction in KV cache memory usage with minimal impact on model performance.
-Additionally, it accelerates the decoding stage by up to 3.19$\times$ and reduces end-to-end latency by up to 2.72$\times$. \end{itemize}
+Our contributions are summarized as follows. \begin{itemize} \item We introduce \textit{CentroidKV}, a simple yet effective framework for online KV cache clustering.
+The core innovation is a novel clustering algorithm, termed \textit{Chunked Soft Matching}. \item CentroidKV is a lightweight, plug-and-play solution to improve LLM inference efficiency.
+We theoretically analyze its computational complexity and formally prove the optimality of the intra-chunk partitioning strategy based on the observed similarity patterns. \item CentroidKV achieves up to a 75\% reduction in KV cache memory usage with minimal impact on model performance.
+Additionally, it accelerates the decoding stage by up to $1.92\times$ and increases the throughput by up to $4\times$. \end{itemize}